apphud/docs/docs/events.md

 Event is sent to analytics under `subscription_expired` name.

-> Has the same set of expiration reasons as trial period.
+> Has the same set of expiration reasons as a trial period.

 ### Subscription refunded